Rubusch/linux-c/040__simple-busses/iio__dc934a__ltc2607-dac-ltc2422-adc-hw-triggering/README.md

 IIO subsystem ADC with hardware triggering - the ltc2422-dual-adc driver will be started using a hardware trigger.

 Further the HW Button will be used to generate the HW trigger.
+After the button is pressed the results will be available for the userspace application.

 #### DAC LTC2607